natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 - Explore **differences** between HTTP and HTTPs using packet sniffer (Wireshark / termshark)
 - **Analyse** various captured packets exchanged between the browser, web server, and HTCPCP server

-## Checkoff and Lab Questionnaire

-You are required to finish the lab questionnaire on eDimension and complete one `CHECKOFF` with our TAs by **next week**, during your PA2 checkoff slots.
-Simply show that your app simulates the desirable checkoff outcome (binary grading, either you complete it or you don't).
-Read along to find out more.

 # The Hyper Text Coffee ☕️ Pot Control Protocol